isc-projects/kea/doc/sphinx/arm/install.rst

    Build the optional ``kea-shell`` tool (more in :ref:`kea-shell`).
    The default is to not build it.

+--with-site-packages
+   Only useful when ``kea-shell`` is enabled.
+It causes the kea-shell python packages to be installed in specified directory.
+This is mostly useful for Debian related distros.
+While most systems store python packages in ${prefix}/usr/lib/pythonX/site-packages, Debian introduced separate directory for packages installed from DEB.
+Such python packages are expected to be installed in /usr/lib/python3/dist-packages.

 --enable-perfdhcp
    Build the optional ``perfdhcp`` DHCP benchmarking tool.
 The default is to not build it.